 Of the diabetics over 40 years of age, the proportion of those with Type 1 diabetes who died is 104/228 = 0.456; the proportion of those with Type 2 diabetes who died is 218/529 = 0.412.

-The lurking variable age led us to believe that Type 2 diabetes is the more dangerous type of diabetes.
+Not accounting for the lurking variable age led us to believe that Type 2 diabetes is the more dangerous type.
+We saw Type I was more lethal when age was identified in the model.

 Simpson’s Paradox describes a situation in which an association between two variables inverts or goes away when a third variable is introduced to the analysis.